 - The CoE will be governed by a Board of Directors, comprised initially of five (5) members.
 The board of Directors will have a constitution initially defined by these Bylaws and its modifications will require an amendment of the Bylaws.
-The constitution of the Board of Directors is defined as five (5) members where two (2) positions are reserved for organizations as described below, and three (3) others are to be elected amongst the representatives of members in good standing.
+The constitution of the Board of Directors is defined as five (5) members where one (1) positions are reserved for organizations as described below, and four (4) others are to be elected amongst the representatives of members in good standing.
 The composition of the Board of Directors is presented as:

-- 3 Directors to be selected from the membership > these three positions on the board shall be elected from the representatives of members in good standing, for a term of two (2) years.
+- Four (4) Directors to be selected from the membership > these four positions on the board shall be elected from the representatives of members in good standing, for a term of two (2) years.
 To avoid a complete turnover of elected board members in any single election cycle, one of the three initial elected director positions will be designated for a special 1-year term.
 Thereafter, all elected directors will serve a 2-year term.

-- 2 Government Liaisons indicated by The United States government > Such directors should be representatives from departments or agencies of the US Government which are members of the CoE.
+- Two (2) from The United States government > Such directors should be representatives from departments or agencies of the US Government which are members of the CoE

 - The board sets policy and appoints officers (if any) and delegates responsibility for specific policy or operational areas to each officer.